 Diet is important for your cat’s health and longevity.
 Read on to learn more about the do’s and don'ts of cat feeding.

-‘Tis the season for holiday dinners!
-Whether you’re celebrating Thanksgiving, Christmas, Hanukkah, or another winter holiday dinner with a delicious landscape of foods, keep in mind that even though they are part of the family, your cat should not eat from the dinner table!
+Whether you’re having your favorite snack while watching TV or sitting down for a meal, keep in mind that even though they are part of the family, your cat should not eat your food!
 As tempting as it may be to sneak a piece of human food or special treats to your cat, please remember that many foods can be poisonous to them.

 Of course, sneaking them a sliver of turkey or chicken won’t kill them, but it could gradually lead to forming lousy feeding habits.
 Wondering what foods to avoid feeding your cat and other essential feline feeding tips?
 Our nutrition experts at Pretty Litter compiled a cat feeding guide of do’s and don'ts on what, how, and when to feed your furry friends.